clash-lang/stack-templates/projects/orangecrab/README.md

 ### Cabal

 In terms of Haskell / Clash package management, everything is fairly standard.
 Have a look at the [`orangecrab.cabal`](orangecrab.cabal) and the [`cabal.project`](../cabal.project) files for the particular details.
-The only special juice is given by the fact that of the additionally used `top` directory, which can contain multiple files to choose among different top entities to be built.
-They are managed as named libraries within the `orangecrab.cabal` to make them all available via `cabal repl`.
-Anything else is managed via the `makefile` instead.

 ### Make